ArtemX9/Clinical-Trial-Data-Dashboard/README.md

 - Boilerplate generation for all layers (routes, services, repositories, RTK slices, components)
 - Test factory patterns and test case coverage planning

-All architecture decisions, layer boundaries, naming conventions, and trade-off reasoning are my own.
+All architecture decisions, layer boundaries, naming conventions, and trade-off reasoning are my own (can be checked in CLAUDE.md and corresponding `.claude/agents/*` files.
 Every line of generated code was reviewed and I can explain any part of the solution.